-Deaths have been reported involving overdoses of doxepin.
+Deaths have been reported involving overdoses of doxepin hydrochloride.

 All patients suspected of tricyclic antidepressant overdose should receive gastrointestinal decontamination.
 This should include large volume gastric lavage followed by activated charcoal.
 If consciousness is impaired, the airway should be secured prior to lavage.
 Emesis is contraindicated.

-A maximal limb-lead QRS duration of ³0.10 seconds may be the best indication of the severity of the overdose.
+A maximal limb lead QRS duration of ≥ 0.10 seconds may be the best indication of the severity of the overdose.
 Intravenous sodium bicarbonate should be used to maintain the serum pH in the range of 7.45 to 7.55.
 If the pH response is inadequate, hyperventilation may also be used.
 Concomitant use of hyperventilation and sodium bicarbonate should be done with extreme caution, with frequent pH monitoring.
-A pH > 7.60 or a pCO 2< 20mm Hg is undesirable.
+A pH > 7.60 or a pCO2 < 20 mm Hg is undesirable.
 Dysrhythmias unresponsive to sodium bicarbonate therapy/hyperventilation may respond to lidocaine, bretylium or phenytoin.
-Type 1A and 1C antiarrhythmias are generally contraindicated (e.g., quinidine, disopyramide, and procainamide).
+Type 1A and 1C antiarrhythmics are generally contraindicated (e.g., quinidine, disopyramide and procainamide).

 In rare instances, hemoperfusion may be beneficial in acute refractory cardiovascular instability in patients with acute toxicity.
-However, Hemodialysis, peritoneal dialysis, exchange tranfusions, and forced diuresis generally have been reported as ineffective in tricyclic antidepressant poisoning.
+However, hemodialysis, peritoneal dialysis, exchange transfusions and forced diuresis generally have been reported as ineffective in tricyclic antidepressant poisoning.

 In patients with CNS depression, early intubation is advised because of the potential for abrupt deterioration.
-Seizures should be controlled with benzodiazepines, or if these are ineffective, other anticonvulsants (e.g., phenobarbital and phenytoin).
-Physostigmine is not recommended except to treat life-threatening symptoms that have been unresponsive to other therapies and only in consultation with a poison control center.
+Seizures should be controlled with benzodiazepines, or if these are ineffective, other anticonvulsants (e.g., phenobarbital, phenytoin).
+Physostigmine is not recommended except to treat life threatening symptoms that have been unresponsive to other therapies, and then only in consultation with a poison control center.

 Since overdosage is often deliberate, patients may attempt suicide by other means during the recovery phase.
 Psychiatric referral may be appropriate.